US says it brokered deal to end fighting in the Black Sea in talks with Ukraine and Russia

 The White House also said the parties agreed to develop measures for implementing an agreement reached in Trump’s calls with Zelenskyy and Putin to ban strikes against energy facilities in Russia and Ukraine.

-The talks in Riyadh, which did not include direct Russian-Ukrainian contacts, were part of an attempt to hammer out details on a partial pause in the fighting in Ukraine, which began with Moscow's invasion in 2022.
-It has been a struggle to reach even a limited, 30-day ceasefire — which both sides agreed to in principle last week, even while continuing to attack each other with drones and missiles.
+The talks in Riyadh, which did not include direct Russian-Ukrainian contacts, were part of an attempt to work out details on a partial pause in the fighting in Ukraine, which began with Moscow's invasion in 2022.
+It has been a struggle to reach even a limited, 30-day ceasefire, which both sides agreed to in principle last week, even while continuing to attack each other with drones and missiles.

 After the Trump-Putin call last week, the White House said the partial ceasefire would include ending attacks on “energy and infrastructure,” while the Kremlin emphasized that the agreement referred more narrowly to “energy infrastructure."
 Tuesday's White House statement reverted to the wording used by Russia.